Lemon Juice And Acne: A Deadly Topical Treatment Which Burns And Irritates Human Skin

 Lemon juice – a great source of burning acid

-Lemon juice may cause acne and pimples.What’s more, the furocoumarins aren’t the only danger to your skin’s integrity – the high acidity of lemon juice is another risk factor.
+Lemon juice may cause acne and pimples.The furocoumarins aren’t the only danger to your skin’s integrity – the high acidity of lemon juice is another risk factor.

 On this website I’ve previously criticised alkaline acne treatments like baking soda and bentonite clay, which are promoted as “healing”.
-The problem is that while excess acidity across the whole human body is bad, since it has a roughly neutral PH, your skin is designed to be acidic.
+While your body has a roughly neutral PH, your skin is designed to be acidic.

 Your skin’s acid mantle is vital for preventing the overgrowth of pathogenic bacteria, including acne bacteria, and providing a firewall against infection, incinerating them like a comet is incinerated by the earth’s atmosphere.